 Have you ever gotten past the holidays and looked at the new year ahead and realized, “Oh crap, I’m in the same place I was in last year”?

-It’s frustrating.
+It’s frustrating when you’re feeling stuck.
 Probably because you realize that you have the same old conversations with yourself every year:

 - “This year I’ll save some money”